scalar-labs/scalardb-analytics-postgresql/docs/getting-started.md

 ScalarDB Analytics with PostgreSQL mainly consists of two components: PostgreSQL and Schema Importer.

 PostgreSQL runs as a service, accepting queries from users to process.
-FDW extensions are used to read data from the back-end storages managed by ScalarDB.
-Schema Importer is a tool to import the schema of the ScalarDB database into PostgreSQL so that users can see the identical tables in PostgreSQL side to the ScalarDB side.
+FDW extensions are used to read data from the back-end storages that ScalarDB manages.
+Schema Importer is a tool to import the schema of the ScalarDB database into PostgreSQL so that users can see tables on the PostgreSQL side, which are identical to the tables on the ScalarDB side.

 ## Clone the sample application